Innovate & Educate Challenge

 - Use the form to the right to complete your contest entry.

-The lesson plan and file that offer the best educational experience using the following criteria will be selected:
+The lesson plan and file that offered the best educational experience using the following criteria was selected:

 - The objective of the lesson plan is clearly stated and provides a manner of which to achieve it.